 Many states have taken an aggressive approach to recycling and reducing the human and financial cost of waste.
 Implementing programs like SafeNetRx could be a viable option to do just that, and also to build strength in the community.
 Recycling wasted drugs and redistributing them to those in need can help communities, and the nation as a whole:

 - Reduce the cost of manufacturing and re-manufacturing drugs.

 - Reduce the costs associated with incineration, which costs thousands of dollars per month in some states.

 - Promote a healthier community by providing drugs to patients in need.

 - Reduce the amount of drugs being flushed and thus contaminating local water supplies.

 - Improve monitoring and safety of drugs so they do not end up in the wrong hands.

 Beyond the concerns over wasted money and valuable resources, another concern related to wasted drugs and nursing homes is the fact that unclaimed medications could be a danger to residents.
 Medications that are unclaimed and not thrown away or recycled could be inadvertently (or intentionally) administered to a nursing home resident.
 These medications could also be tempting to staff members who know the value of the drugs, or who may be interested in taking the drugs themselves.

 Implementing legally-backed programs for recovery and redistribution of unused or unclaimed drugs could help protect nursing home residents and ensure that drugs are handled safely and appropriately.

 Managing medications in nursing home environments is of the utmost importance.
 When patients are given the wrong medication, the wrong dosage, or a medication they don’t need can result in serious injuries or illness.
-If you are concerned about how your loved one’s medications are managed, handled, or disposed of, contact Brown & Brothers to learn more about your loved one’s legal rights.
+If you are concerned about how your loved one’s medications are managed, handled, or disposed of, contact Brown, Christie & Green to learn more about your loved one’s legal rights.
 Fill out our online form to speak with one of our attorneys.